cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ---

-## Context rot: the failure mode nobody warns you about
+## Context Rot: The Failure Mode Few Teams Plan For

 Adding tools felt productive.
 Each one unlocked new work.
 Then performance crept downward: more failures, uneven quality, outputs that showed understanding but acted confused.
 The mechanism was straightforward: every tool adds descriptions and invocation patterns; conversation logs and history grow; the model's attention spreads across a wider, noisier context. **The useful signal diluted even though each individual piece was reasonable in isolation.**

-This is context rot in practice: too much heterogeneous information competing for the same narrow window.
+Context rot in practice looks like this: too much heterogeneous information competing for the same narrow window.

 In one copilot we shipped, two modes of work collided. **Analyst** tasks wanted open context: market framing, stakeholder intent, ambiguous requirements. **Implementation** tasks wanted tight context: API contracts, field names, ticket IDs, error strings.
 When both lived in one flat transcript, small jobs survived but hard jobs failed.
 Narrative context polluted structured edits; schema detail slowed judgment-heavy reasoning.